Antiphon: Greater Advent antiphons

 The Greater Advent or O Antiphons are antiphons used at daily prayer in the evenings of the last days of Advent in various liturgical Christian traditions.
-Each antiphon is a name of Christ, one of his attributes mentioned in Scripture.
-In the Roman Catholic tradition, they are sung as antiphons to the Magnificat in Vespers from December 17 to December 23.
+Each antiphon is a figurative address to the expected Messiah taken from the Old Testament.
+In the Roman Catholic tradition, they are sung as antiphons to the Magnificat in Vespers from 17 to 23 December.
 In the Church of England they have traditionally been used as antiphons to the Magnificat at Evening Prayer.
 More recently they have found a place in primary liturgical documents throughout the Anglican Communion, including the Church of England's Common Worship liturgy.
-Use of the O Antiphons was preserved in Lutheranism at the German Reformation, and they continue to be sung in Lutheran churches.
+Use of the O Antiphons was preserved in Lutheranism at the Protestant Reformation, and they continue to be sung in Lutheran churches.

 Polychoral antiphony

 When two or more groups of singers sing in alternation, the style of music can also be called polychoral.
 Specifically, this term is usually applied to music of the late Renaissance and early Baroque periods.
 Polychoral techniques are a definitive characteristic of the music of the Venetian school, exemplified by the works of Giovanni Gabrieli: this music is often known as the Venetian polychoral style.
 The Venetian polychoral style was an important innovation of the late Renaissance.
 This style, with its variations as it spread across Europe after 1600, helped to define the beginning of the Baroque era.
 Polychoral music was not limited to Italy in the Renaissance; it was also popular in France with Marc-Antoine Charpentier (37 settings H.16–H.52), in Spain and Germany.
 There are examples from the 19th and 20th centuries, from composers as diverse as Hector Berlioz, Igor Stravinsky, Béla Bartók, and Karlheinz Stockhausen.